-This three-day workshop will provide a detailed overview of the key stages and decisions of developing an impact thesis, measurement approach and management strategy for an impact investment fund.
+This four-day workshop will provide a detailed overview of the key stages and decisions of developing an impact thesis, measurement approach and management strategy for an impact investment fund.
 We will explore topics such as impact due diligence, indicator selection, portfolio-level approaches, and impact reporting.
 Participants will engage with practical case study examples and tools to explore and apply the critical facets of IMM for impact investing.

-If you are interested in this course please email email@example.com.
+If you are interested in this course, please email email@example.com.

 Calling all social innovators, changemakers, creators, interested in an MPhil or MBA with UCT GSB.
 You could quality for a Bertha Scholarship.